tregua87/sgxmonitor-artifact/README.md

 ### SSH Access

-Use the code below to access the machine
+Use the code below to access the machine:

 ```
 ssh -h <magic magic magic>
 docker run -it sgx-monitor-artifact
 ```

+We set a dedicated user, called `reviewer`. whose password is stated in the artifact abstract (for security reason not published here).  `reviewer` does not have `root` permits (i.e., no `sudo`), it can `tmux` tho.
+We suggest to run the docker insider a `tmux` session for keeping the session alive.

 From here, please follow the instruction in [usage](#usage).

 ### Download Docker Container